April 17, 2021

 Federal law subjects 18 wheelers to inspection at any time to ensure safety compliance.
 Failure to comply with standards can result in large fines, loss of license, and downtime.

 Your 18 wheeler's manufacturer specifies a recommended maintenance schedule.
-They create these schedules based on years and years of history and data — these schedules are created to maximize the expected service life of your semi truck and keep it running.
-They want you get the most from your truck's performance so you stay loyal to their brand.
+They create these schedules based on years and years of history and data — these schedules are created to maximize the expected service life of your semi-truck and keep it running.
+They want you to get the most from your truck's performance so you stay loyal to their brand.

 When you have service done keep the invoice and paperwork, and record notes in your maintenance log.
 Keeping detailed records is important for when you sell your truck down the road.
 A buyer wants to know that you cared for the truck and followed directions.